Ribs (song)

 "Ribs" is a song by New Zealand singer-songwriter Lorde, from her debut studio album Pure Heroine (2013).
 Universal Music Group (UMG) released it as a promotional single on 30 September 2013.
-Written and produced by Lorde and Joel Little, "Ribs" is an electronica and electropop song discussing Lorde's stress over ageing.
+Written and produced by Lorde and Joel Little, "Ribs" is an electronica, indietronica and electropop song discussing Lorde's stress over aging.

-Music critics gave "Ribs" generally positive reviews praising its lyrical content.
+Music critics met "Ribs" with acclaim; most have praised its lyrical content, and the song has consistently ranked among Lorde's best songs.
 Commercially, the track appeared on record charts in Australia, New Zealand, the United Kingdom and the United States.
-Lorde performed the song on numerous occasions, including on the Late Show with David Letterman, on her Pure Heroine Tour in 2014, and her Melodrama World Tour in 2017 and 2018.
+Lorde performed the song on numerous occasions, including on the Late Show with David Letterman, on her Pure Heroine Tour in 2014, her Melodrama World Tour in 2017 and 2018, and her Solar Power Tour in 2022 and 2023.
+After the release of "What Was That" in 2025, the track began to resurge in popularity and began to enter various charts for the first time.

 Production and composition

-"Ribs" was written by Lorde — credited under her birth-name Ella Yelich-O'Connor — and Joel Little who also handled production, engineering, instrumentation and mixing.
+"Ribs" was written by Lorde—credited under her birth-name Ella Yelich-O'Connor—and Joel Little who also handled production, engineering, instrumentation and mixing.
 It was recorded at Little's Golden Age Studios in Auckland, New Zealand.
 On 30 September 2013, Universal Music issued "Ribs" as a promotional single on the iTunes Store.

 Lorde said ageing, which she described as "a big stress" of hers, and "this big party I had when my parents went away" inspired her.
 "Ribs" was written on the day of the January 2013 Auckland Laneway Festival.

 "Ribs" is composed in the key of E major with a tempo of 128 beats per minute.
 Lorde's vocals span a range of B2 to G♯5 and its chord progression follows a sequence of A–E–F♯m7–C♯m7.
-"Ribs" is a deep house-influenced electronica and electropop song, which starts ambiently and, according to Jason Lipshutz of Billboard, features an "exhausted-sounding Lorde growing more frantic with each passing second," with lyrics that include the singer discovering her maturity and "grown-up problems."
+"Ribs" is a deep house-influenced electronica, indietronica, and electropop song, which starts ambiently and, according to Jason Lipshutz of Billboard, features an "exhausted-sounding Lorde growing more frantic with each passing second," with lyrics that include the singer discovering her maturity and "grown-up problems."
 In "Ribs", she references Canadian indie rock band Broken Social Scene's 2002 song "Lover's Spit".
 Consequence of Sound noted how Lorde's minimal production allowed her to sing in any melody, layering them over one another to create a choral effect.